ansible.builtin.uri module – Interacts with webservices

 • "urllib2": Defer to urllib2 behavior (As of writing this follows HTTP redirects).

-• "yes": (DEPRECATED, removed in 2.22) alias of all.
+• "yes": (DEPRECATED, will be removed in the future version) alias of all.

 force